 - Picking up toys and putting them in the toybox

-- Going outside and running around the yard.
+- Going outside and running around the yard

-- Eat more vegetables
+- Eat more vegetables and try new foods

 - Helping mommy take care of the animals